Profile picture

 Bio

 I am a Postdoctoral Research Fellow at Monash University, Australia.
-I started my role at SoDa Labs, an inter-disciplinary Impact Lab attached to the Monash Business School, in September 2022 and have since moved to the Department of Economics in July 2024.
-I am an applied economist with broad research interests in political economy, environment and resource economics, corporate social responsibility, and corporate governance.
-My research also explores topics in long-run and comparative development.
+I started my role at SoDa Labs, an inter-disciplinary Impact Lab attached to the Monash Business School, in September 2022 and have since moved to the Department of Economics in July 2024 to support the Department's research using unique Australian microdata from the Australian Bureau of Statistics made available through DataLab.

 My Job Market Paper is part of my research agenda on the political economy of natural resource extraction and provides new insights into the causes of violent state suppression of protests against the expropriation and pollution of communal lands.
 Another paper in this area of research examines how human rights organizations in cooperation with the media can hold powerful multinationals accountable for severe human rights violations related to their operations in the absence of a central authority.